xavidop/alexa-entities/README.md

 ## Alexa Entities Resolution

-As it says the official documentation: "Each entity is a node linked to other entities in the knowledge graph".
+As it is explained in the official documentation: "Each entity is a node linked to other entities in the knowledge graph".

 ![image](/img/knowledge_graph.jpeg)